CLUB COLOURS

 — The Australian Town and Country Journal, 27 May 1876

-In the mid 1870s the Richmond FC was one of the most influential football clubs in the world and adherents to rugby.
+In the mid 1870s the Richmond FC was one of the most influential football clubs in the world and adherents to Rugby.
 Aligning their club colours was a statement of ‘prestige’ for the Wallaroo FC.

 The mention above to I Zingari (the famous nomadic cricket club) is worth expanding to note that they referenced using Black, Red, and Gold to symbolise “Out of darkness, through fire, into light.”